Women picking tea working in field Coonoor, Tamil Nadu

 The town is split into:

-But overall, Coonoor isn’t so big, so walking between lower and upper part Coonoor should take you no more than 45 minutes to 1hr.
+But overall, Coonoor isn’t so big, so walking between the lower and upper parts should take you no more than 45 minutes to 1 hour.
 But just a heads up, it’s very hilly, so bring your strong legs!
+If you don’t fancy walking the hills, you’ll find tuk-tuks driving past often, and the local buses are excellent.

 Where to Stay in Coonoor?

 In my opinion, a hostel is really what makes a place, and Coonoor is home to one of the warmest and most hospitable hostels, The Birdhouse Hostel.
-As a backpacker, this is the only place you should stay.

 Aside from the Birdhouse Hostel, a friend who stayed in Coonoor recommended Camellia Heights, which is also located in Upper Coonoor (where you’ll want to be).

-7 wonderful things to do in Coonoor
+7 Wonderful Things to Do in Coonoor

 1. Hike up to Tiger Hill